-A grandparent receives a frantic call from someone they believe to be their grandchild.
+There are different variations of this scam.
+Often, a grandparent receives a frantic call from someone they believe to be their grandchild.
 The supposed grandchild sounds distressed and may be calling from a noisy location.
 The supposed grandchild claims to be involved in some type of trouble while traveling in Canada or overseas, such as being arrested or in a car accident or needing emergency car repairs, and asks the grandparent to immediately wire money to post bail or pay for medical treatment or car repairs.
 The scammer typically asks for several thousand dollars, and may even call back again several hours or days later asking for more money.
 He or she may claim embarrassment about the alleged trouble and ask the grandparent to keep it a secret.

 A variation of the scam may involve two scammers -- the first scammer calls and poses as a grandchild under arrest.
 The second scammer, posing as some type of law enforcement officer, then gets on the phone with the grandparent and explains what fines need to be paid.
 Alternatively, the scammer may pretend to be a family friend or neighbor.

 It is possible that the scammers are finding their targets on the Internet.
-Names, addresses, birth dates, and telephone numbers are easily ascertained online.
+Names, addresses, birth dates, and telephone numbers are easily obtained online.
 Scammers may also check Facebook or other social networking websites to learn about someone's vacation plans, (especially during spring and summer months when many families take vacations), and then contact that person's grandparent pretending to be the real grandchild.
 Another possibility is that the scammers are calling telephone numbers randomly until they reach a senior citizen.
 In some cases, the senior citizen unknowingly "fills in the blanks" for the thief.
 For instance, the senior answers the phone, the scammer says something like, "Hi Grandma, it's me, your favorite grandchild," the grandparent guesses the name of the grandchild the caller sounds most like, and the scammer takes on that grandchild's identity for the remainder of the call.

 Be suspicious when you receive a telephone call where: